What Autumn Can Teach You About Running Your Business

 There's a particular kind of October morning (cold enough to need a coat, light still golden, the ground starting to crunch underfoot) that always makes me want to reorganise everything.
 My desk, my client list, my plans for the next three months.
-I used to think it was just the back-to-school conditioning wearing off.
-I don't think that anymore…
+I used to think it was just the back-to-school conditioning wearing off, but I don't think that anymore.

-Autumn isn't winding down.
+The business lessons from autumn are hiding in plain sight.
+The season isn't winding down.
 It's sharpening.
-And if you pay attention to what's actually happening outside, there's a surprisingly useful business framework in it.
+And if you pay attention to what's actually happening outside, there's a surprisingly useful framework for any founder heading into Q4.

 Shed before you stockpile

 Trees don't cling to dead leaves out of sentimentality.
-They withdraw energy from what isn't serving the core and let it go… not because they've given up, but because they're preparing for what comes next.
+Before they let go, they transfer nutrients and sugars from their leaves back into their root systems for storage, the shedding is the final step, not the loss.
+They withdraw energy from what isn't serving the core and release it, not because they've given up, but because they're preparing for what comes next.

 It's worth asking the same question of your business right now.